Drug DUI Attorney in Harrisburg

 Understanding Pennsylvania Drug DUI Laws

-In Pennsylvania, it is illegal to drive, operate, or be in actual physical control of a vehicle if you are under the influence of drugs to a degree that impairs your ability to safely drive.
+In Pennsylvania, it is illegal to drive, operate, or be in actual physical control of a vehicle if you are under the influence of drugs to a degree that impairs your ability to drive safely.
 The law on drug DUIs is found in Pennsylvania Vehicle Code § 3802(d) and is far more complex than the state's alcohol-related DUI statutes.

 The statute outlines several ways a prosecutor can charge a drug DUI:

-• "Per Se" Offense: This is when you have any amount of a Schedule I controlled substance in your blood.
+- "Per se" offense: This is when you have any amount of a Schedule I controlled substance in your blood.
 This is a very strict rule, as it does not require the prosecution to prove that you were impaired.
-The presence of even a metabolite of the drug is enough for a conviction.
+The presence of even a metabolite of the drug can be enough for a conviction.
 Common Schedule I drugs include heroin, LSD, and marijuana.

-• Impairment Offense: This is when you are under the influence of any drug or a combination of drugs and/or alcohol to a degree that impairs your ability to safely drive.
+- Impairment offense: This is when you are under the influence of any drug or a combination of drugs and/or alcohol to a degree that impairs your ability to drive safely.
 This is often based on the arresting officer's subjective observations, such as slurred speech, poor performance on field sobriety tests, or erratic driving.
-This is where a talented Harrisburg drug DUI lawyer can make a significant difference.
+This is where a skilled Harrisburg drug DUI lawyer can make a significant difference.

 Penalties and Collateral Consequences of a Drug DUI Conviction